-If you are a rider, and especially if you were injured in a motorcycle accident that was caused by someone else’s wrongdoing, you need to understand the legal process for obtaining compensation for the expenses and quality-of-life impacts you may face from injury.
+If you are a rider, and significantly if you were injured in a motorcycle accident caused by someone else’s wrongdoing, you need to understand the legal process for obtaining compensation for the expenses and quality-of-life impacts you may face from injury.
 A motorcycle accident lawyer can help you do this.

 Why Motorcycle Accidents Cause Such Severe Injuries

-Motorcyclists are 27 times more likely to die in a motor vehicle crash than the occupants of passenger vehicles, and are also more likely to sustain injuries.
-Clearly, the lack of protective features, such as a steel frame, seat belts, and airbags, contribute to the high fatality and injury rates.
+Motorcyclists are 27 times more likely to die in a motor vehicle crash than the occupants of passenger vehicles and are more likely to sustain injuries.
+The lack of protective features, such as a steel frame, seat belts, and airbags, contributes to the high fatality and injury rates.
 Without these features, riders are highly likely to be ejected during the accident, leaving their bodies vulnerable to injuries caused by contact with the roadway, other vehicles, or other obstacles.

 To reduce the likelihood of injury and death while riding, motorcyclists need to remember they have:

 - Less maneuverability.
-The majority of motorcycles feature only two wheels, as opposed to four wheels found in other types of motor vehicles.
-This can make it difficult to perform emergency driving maneuvers, such as swerving to avoid a collision or coming to a sudden stop.
-The chances that a rider, when faced with an emergency driving situation, can’t avoid collision are thus much higher.
+Most motorcycles feature only two wheels, as opposed to four wheels in other types of motor vehicles.
+This can make it challenging to perform emergency driving maneuvers, such as swerving to avoid a collision or coming to a sudden stop.
+The chances that a rider, when faced with an emergency driving situation, can’t avoid a crash are thus much higher.

 - Less stability.
-The two wheels on motorcycles also provide less stability on slippery surfaces, such as those experienced in inclement weather as well as those caused by loose gravel, oil, or other debris on the roadway.
+The two wheels on motorcycles also provide less stability on slippery surfaces, such as those experienced in inclement weather and those caused by loose gravel, oil, or other debris on the roadway.